wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 ## Credential stuffing detection <a href="../../about-wallarm/subscription-plans/#waap-and-advanced-api-security"><img src="../../../images/api-security-tag.svg" style="border: none;"></a>

-Beginning with release 4.10, Wallarm introduces real-time detection and notifications for credential stuffing attempts.
+Wallarm introduces real-time detection and notifications for credential stuffing attempts.
 Credential stuffing, the automated submission of stolen or weak username/email and password pairs into website login forms to illegitimately access user accounts, is now closely monitored.
 This feature allows you to identify accounts with compromised credentials and take action to secure them, such as notifying account owners and temporarily suspending account access.

 [Learn how to configure Credential Stuffing Detection](../../about-wallarm/credential-stuffing.md)